 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 If you’re seeking ways to increase your penis size or libido, you may be interested in taking male enhancement pills.
-While these products often advertise penis enlargement and enhanced performance, there’s no evidence that they actually work.
+But while these products often advertise penis enlargement and enhanced performance, there’s limited research supporting these claims.

 While ED is most common among older men, a 2013 study found that 26 percent of men seeking treatment for newly diagnosed ED were under 40 years old.